 Side Effects of Targeted Therapy

 Targeted therapy doesn’t have the same effect on the body as do chemotherapy drugs, but they can still cause side effects.
 Side effects of targeted therapies can include diarrhea, liver problems (such as hepatitis and elevated liver enzymes), nerve damage, high blood pressure and problems with blood clotting and wound healing.

 Managing Digestive Tract Symptoms

 Avoid food with strong odors, as well as overly sweet, greasy, fried or highly seasoned food.

-- Eat meals cold or at room temperature, which often makes food more easily tolerated.
+Eat meals that are chilled, which often makes food more easily tolerated.

 Nibble on dry crackers or toast.
 These bland foods are easy on the stomach.

 Having something in your stomach when you take medication may help ease nausea.

-- Drink plenty of water.
-Ask your doctor about using drinks such as Gatorade which provide electrolytes as well as liquid.
+Drink plenty of water.
+Ask your doctor about using drinks such as Gatorade which provide electrolytes.
 Electrolytes are body salts that must stay in balance for cells to work properly.

 Over-the-counter medicines such as loperamide (Imodium A-D and others) and prescription drugs are available for diarrhea but should be used only if necessary.
 If the diarrhea is bad enough that you need medicine, discuss it with your doctor or nurse.

-- Avoid food high in refined sugar and those sweetened with sugar alcohols such as sorbitol and mannitol.
-Look for this low-calorie sweetener on food labels; the names of this type of sweetener usually end with the letters “ol.”
+Avoid food high in refined sugar and those sweetened with sugar alcohols such as sorbitol and mannitol.

-Eating small meals throughout the day.
-That’s an easy way to take in more protein and calories, which will help maintain your weight.
+Eating small meals throughout the day is an easy way to take in more protein and calories, which will help maintain your weight.
 Try to include protein in every meal.

 To keep from feeling full early, avoid liquids with meals or take only small sips (unless you need liquids to help swallow).
 Drink most of your liquids between meals.